Magnetic resonance imaging

 What is magnetic resonance imaging (MRI)?

-What is the evidence for MRI findings in people with bipolar disorder?
+What is the evidence for MRI brain structure?

 Green - Topic summary is available.